mujinGr/.github/README.md

 # .github

-This the Dotfile for github repositories
+The dotfile for github repositories